giopdev/linuxConfigFiles/README.md

-This is just a repo for hosting my configuration files for some linux stuff.
+This is a repo for hosting my configuration files for some linux programs and shells.